 Digital Landscape Review – learning from the international landscape

-In our previous blog posts on the landscape review we’ve talked about the importance of having a clear understanding of what makes a digital service and how we’re going to base this understanding from talking to service owners.
+In our previous blog post on the landscape review, we’ve talked about the importance of having a clear understanding of what makes a digital service and how we’re going to base this understanding from talking to service owners.

 In this latest post we wanted to go a little broader and highlight how we’re not alone in our work at the Centre for Digital Public Services.
 Many other similarly shaped organisations across the globe (known as “Digital Government Units”) have tackled comparable issues and we’re keen to learn from them.